hvanmegen/safe-cleanup/README.md

 This Python script helps you delete a limited number of files and directories from a specified directory.
 It is designed to handle various conditions such as slow file deletions and errors during the deletion process.

+It's originally created for (and especially useful on) very large and possibly slow filesystems such as CephFS.

 ## Features

 - Specify the directory and the number of files/directories to delete.